 Biological Opinion on the Issuance of an Incidental Harassment Authorization to ExxonMobil Alaska LNG LLC for Alaska LNG Geophysical & Geotechnical Program in the Waters of Cook Inlet, 2015–2016

-Action Agencies: National Marine Fisheries Service's Office of Protected Resources, Permits and Conservation Division (NMFS PRJ), and the U.S. Army Corps of Engineers, Alaska District
+Action Agencies: NOAA Fisheries Office of Protected Resources, Permits and Conservation Division (NMFS PRJ), and the U.S. Army Corps of Engineers, Alaska District